termly/apidocs/endpoints/websites_post.md

 ]
 ```

 Each object can represent either a success or a failure.
-Success response is a JSON object like this:
+A success response is a JSON object like this:

 ```JSON
 {